 at that moment the infante began to shout,

-"King Magnus had a helmet on his head; a red shield, in which was inlaid a gilded lion; and was girt with the sword of Legbit, of which the hilt was of tooth (ivory), and handgrip wound about with gold thread; and the sword was extremely sharp" (According to Snorri Sturlson).
+According to Icelandic historian Snorri Sturlson, “King Magnus had a helmet on his head; a red shield, in which was inlaid a gilded lion; and was girt with the sword of Legbit, of which the hilt was of tooth (ivory), and handgrip wound about with gold thread; and the sword was extremely sharp.”

 A legend links Szczerbiec with King Boleslaus the Brave who was said to have chipped the sword by hitting it against the Golden Gate of Kiev in 1018.
 (However, the Golden Gate was only constructed in 1037 and the sword is actually dated to the late 12th or 13th century.)

 It was first used as a coronation sword by Vladislaus the Elbow-High in 1320.
 Looted by Prussian troops in 1795, it changed hands several times during the 19th century until it was purchased in 1884 for the Hermitage Museum in Saint Petersburg, Russia.
 The Soviet Union returned it to Poland in 1928.
-During WWII, Szczerbiec was evacuated to Canada and did not return to Kraków until 1959.
-(For more information)
+During WWII, Szczerbiec was taken to Canada and did not return to Kraków until 1959.

 © 2014 Andrea Lawrence